 One of the great breakthroughs that allowed the potato to become one of the world’s staple crops was the development of varieties that are day length neutral.
-In the Andes, many potatoes are short day plants; they don’t begin to form tubers when there are more than roughly twelve hours of daylight.
+In the Andes, almost all potatoes are short day tuberizers; they don’t begin to form tubers when there are more than roughly twelve hours of daylight.
 This is not an impediment near the equator, where day length changes very little over the course of the year, but at higher latitudes, short day varieties don’t begin to form tubers until the end of September, by which time frosts are approaching in many areas.

 Flowering is also influenced by day length.
 In general, long days are most suitable for potato flowering.
 Seed also has stronger dormancy when produced under long day conditions (Taylorson 1982).
 For this reason, seed produced at higher latitudes is best stored for a year or more before sowing, although there are ways to improve germination in dormant seed, discussed below.